mimi-netizen/Steghub-DevOps_CloudComputing/LAMP Stack/STEP_2.md

-# Step 2 - Installimg MySQL
+# Step 2 - Installing MySQL

 MySQL is a powerful and reliable solution for storing and managing data in web applications.
 Its open-source nature, scalability, and ease of use make it a popular choice for developers.
 If your project requires structured data storage and retrieval, MySQL is an excellent option to consider.